How to View Your Own Story on Snapchat

-Unfortunately, there is a pretty big flaw in Snapchat’s strategy: there app just isn’t all that easy to learn or use.
-It can be slow to get used to, with a steep learning curve that can befuddle newer users to the platform.
+Unfortunately, there is a pretty big flaw in Snapchat’s strategy: their app just isn’t all that easy to learn or use.
+It can take time to get used to, with a steep learning curve that can befuddle newer users to the platform.
 Even something as simple as viewing your own story can be a confusing mess if you aren’t used to how the platform works.

 Viewing Your Story

 - Viewing Your Story

 - Edit Your Memories and Re-Publish Them

 - Turn Off Auto-Save

 - Creating a Custom Story